Hanschang/Nikiafy/README.md

 TODO
 ---
-1. Add more Nikias photo, replace photos into a random Nikias photo
-2. Fix issue with newly loaded photos not being processed
+1. Fix issue with newly loaded photos not being processed

 Changelog
 ---
 * 1.0.0: Initial commit.
 Simply replaces all initially loaded images with a single photo of Max Nikias
+* 1.1.0: Images will now be replaced with a random nikias photo.
+Now instead of replacing photos on page load, it will now wait until all the photos are loaded to continue with replacing photos.